 “So the code saved my life,” the retired air traffic controller said.

 But ask the 87-year-old Hearrell about his role as the “disaster deacon” for the Crosstown Church of Christ — a 300-member congregation serving as a shelter for victims of historic flooding along the Arkansas River — and he has less to say.

 It’s as if he can’t understand why anyone would need to ask why he feels compelled to help.

 “I do it because I can,” said Hearrell, sporting a red-and-white American Red Cross volunteer vest over his button-down Sunday shirt, “and because they need me here because I know where everything is.
 I’ve got a key to every part of the building.”

 RELATED: Churches cleaning up, distributing food, supplies (reporting from Sand Springs, Okla.)

-This story appears in the online edition of The Christian Chronicle.
+This story appears in the July edition of The Christian Chronicle.
 It was picked up by Religion News Service and distributed on its national wire.